 Let's delve deeper by seeing what Real Retail and Live Local Market data tell us about the vehicle.

 Real Retail shows us a much lower average profit than the spread might have indicated earlier and shows us a retail sale price that supports the Manheim Market Report numbers.

 With a wealth of historical transaction comps, many of which are very recent indeed, things are starting to look a little clearer for this vehicle.
 This car only has half of the average miles but the mileage adjusted retail sale price number of $38,841 quickly shows you what to expect for our specific mileage.
 The individual comps back this up too.

 Note the $2,880 loss.
 This could very well be the result of someone relying on a single data source for their initial appraisal, resulting in far too high of a ceiling value at purchase time.

 We can also see that there seems to be a trend.
 For similar mileage cars, some are getting approximately $36,000 while others are fetching roughly $40,000.
 We can use the Live Local Market data to better understand this.

 These are a little rarer than your average car so there are only 8 competing examples within 200 miles and the average mileage is 29,822; two good things for our specific car.
-The average asking price of $36,530 is in line with what we saw from the J.D.
-Power PIN data too.
+The average asking price of $36,530 is in line with what we saw from the Real Retail data too.